 Directed by Rory Ledbetter

 A star-crossed prophecy.
 A lot of music.
 Just not a lot of light.
 In this darkly comic rock-fable, a melancholy sandwich maker’s humdrum life is intersected by two entrancing sisters.
 A sweeping ode to young love set against the backdrop of the Northeast blackout of 1965, Fly By Night is a tale about making your way and discovering hope in a world beset by darkness.

-Opening Night Reception: April 26 after the performance at the Graduate Hotel in Oxford
+Opening Night Reception: April 26 after the performance at the Oxford University Depot

 October 12 – 13 at 7:00pm

 The Department of Theatre & Film is pleased to present a program of short films written and produced by students, faculty, staff, and alumni of the The University of Mississippi community.